 Way back in the first century, we find Jesus Christ championing a big view of God.
 Meanwhile, there are these Pharisees who had shrunk their view of God by essentially saying, “At the end of the day, our rule-keeping and our mile-long lists of dos and don’ts, that is where we get our righteousness.”
 Jesus confronts this man-centered view of salvation (which, by the way, is no good news at all).
 He reminds the Pharisees that they are not the point.
 The glory of God is!

-Moving forward in church history to the 4th century, we find the same scenario: same question, new century.
+Moving forward in church history to the fourth century, we find the same scenario: same question, new century.
 Pelagius was a monk who said that man had the power in and of himself to choose salvation.
 Augustine contended against him, claiming that Pelagius had strayed off a biblical course and down the dead-end road of works-based salvation.
 Augustine fought to bring the popular theology of the day back to the Bible alone—back to a God who does the saving.
 Interestingly, at this point, the fourth-century Roman Catholic Church actually sides with Augustine and deems Pelagianism heretical.

 In the 16th century, however, the Roman Catholic Church had slid from a God-centered view back into a man-centered view of salvation.
 Under their teachings, one could buy a plenary indulgence—a little sheet of paper that was a sure-shot passport to heaven.
 One could also visit a number of sacred sites and gaze upon the relics of Saint Peter and others.
-It was a man-centered movement about trying to reach God by the power of human volition.
+It was a man-centered movement about trying to reach God through the power of human volition.
 Then, Martin Luther shows up on the scene standing in Augustine’s same shoes in the 4th century, the same shoes that Paul stood in during the 1st century.
-Luther contended for a biblical view of salvation in which all credit goes to the amazing grace of God.
+Luther contended for a biblical view of salvation in which all credit goes to God’s amazing grace.
 Thus, Luther helped start the Protestant Reformation: protesting what had become a man-centered institution.

 Now, here we are in the 21st century.